vasi/ew-presentations/midcamp-2016-upgrades/README.md

 * Upgrades bring new features
   * Drupal 7 has many performance improving features over D6
   * Webform 4 brings token support
-* After Drupal 8 is released, Drupal 6 will become unsupported!
+* Drupal 6 is now EOL!
+No more security fixes

 --end--